Get up to €10,800 for a disrupted trip

 What do you look for when booking the perfect flight?
 Price is an all-important factor, but what about choosing a flight more likely to arrive on time?
 Cancellations and delays have the potential to sour even the most carefully planned journey, so we’re going to show you how to plan the most reliable trip possible.

-If you’re trying to avoid flight delays and cancellations, look for early morning and midweek departure times.
+To reduce disruptions (and avoid flight delay compensation or cancelled flight compensation claims), book early-morning, midweek flights and travel during the shoulder seasons when possible.
 Also, if you have the flexibility to choose which month to fly, stick to the shoulder seasons.

 What’s the best time of day to fly to avoid delays?
 Look for flights that take off between 6-7 AM, or better yet, choose the first flight of the day.